As an Amazon Associate we earn from qualifying purchases.

 Category: Health and Wellness Issues

 One leg balance test.
 It is super important to prevent falls as we age.
-A simple version of this appropriate for older adults is the 10 second balance test.
+A simple version of this test appropriate for older adults is the 10 second balance test.
 Stand on one leg with the other thigh parallel to the ground.
-If you can do it your balance is in pretty good shape and you have a lower risk of falls.
+If you can do it for at least 10 seconds your balance is in pretty good shape and you have a lower risk of falls.
 If that is too easy, stand on one leg with your untied socks and shoes on the floor.
 Pick up and put on your sock, then the shoe.
 Then tie it.
-It’s OK to waiver.
-Then switch legs and repeat.
+Switch legs and repeat.
 Deduct points if you have to use supports.
+It’s OK to waiver, or try it with slip ons.

 The YMCA Step Test.
 Stand on a small stool and alternatively lift up one leg at a time, 24 times in a minute for 3 minutes.
 If your quads give out before your lungs, you need to improve your leg strength.
 Count your pulse and compare to the chart.
 If this is too strenuous, try walking up stairs for a minute, and work up to 3 minutes.
 One trainer uses this test to see if someone is ready for pickleball.

 The last one is a single leg calf raise.
-Stand on a stool and rise up on the front of your foot, keeping the knee straight.
+Stand on a stool and rise up on the front of your foot, lifting the other leg by keeping the knee straight.
 OK to hold onto a wall or something else.
 See how many you can do.
 Squats are a more difficult version probably better for younger people.
+Here is a Youtube video on how to do it, it is hard to describe otherwise.

 CAUTION: Don’t try these unless you are confident you can do them safely.
 If you feel unsafe or dizzy, stop.